ComCom reveals the most complained-about industries

 The Commerce Commission's annual Consumer Issues report rates the most complained-about industries, and "telecommunications retail service providers" are again at the top of the heap - or should that be bottom.

-Collectively, they generated 584 complaints to the commission in the year to June, more than any other industry.
+Collectively, they generated 584 complaints to the commission in the year to June, 9 per cent of the total and more than any other industry.

 Retail telcos got the collective wooden spoon since the ComCom started ranking industry complaints in 2015, when they also accounted for around 9 per cent of all gripes.